-D. IEC 61850 Based Wireless Protection and Control (P&C) IED
+D. IEC 61850-Based Wireless P&C IED

 The P&C IED developed for distribution feeder protection is illustrated in Fig. 11.
-The digital over-current protection algorithm is developed based on [25], [26].
-Once protection IED opens communication port with WLAN NIC driver using libpcap, it starts capturing packet over WLAN network, and filters the packet for IEC 61850 SV messages.
+The digital overcurrent protection algorithm is developed based on [25], [26].
+Once protection IED opens communication port with WLAN NIC driver using libpcap, it starts capturing packet over WLAN network and filters the packet for IEC 61850 SV messages.

-The current signal value is dissected from each SV

-message, and stored in buffer.
-The short-circuit condition is detected, and time of operation is determined by Time Over-Current protection function (i.e. PTOC Logical Nodes of IEC 61850) as discussed in the Appendix.
+The current signal value is dissected from each SV message and stored in buffer.
+The short-circuit condition is detected, and the time of operation is determined by time overcurrent protection function (i.e., PTOC Logical Nodes of IEC 61850) as discussed in the Appendix.
 The IEC 61850 GOOSE message is configured to send TRIP signal to the MU.

 VI.
-LABORATORY TESTING, RESULTS & DISCUSSION
+LABORATORY TESTING, RESULTS, AND DISCUSSION

-Fig. 12 shows the laboratory test set-up to investigate the performance of wireless LAN for IEC 61850 based distribution substation.
+Fig. 12 shows the laboratory test setup to investigate the performance of WLAN for IEC 61850-based distribution substation.